 Applying for Scholarships and Grants – Before shelling out a dime in college costs you should first see what free money is available for your child.
 (You can check out this post for more info on filling out the FAFSA and receiving Pell Grants.)

 Educating Kids on Student Loans – I am not anti-student loan whatsoever.
 In fact, I believe that as a parent if you don’t have your financial house in order you shouldn’t worry about paying for your child’s education.
-Your children can get student loans that they can pay back but you cannot get a loan for retirement.
+Your children can get student loans or consolidate student loans that they can pay back but you cannot get a loan for retirement.

 Instead, I plan on educating my kids about student loans and how they should be used responsibly.
 Discover Student Loans offers an important calculator that helps compare different student loan options.